nowhash/RoomSpotter_System/README.md

 <b> Scope to implement this project </b> <br>
 Overpopulated countries like Bangladesh are a potential place to adopt such a Room Spotter system to provide better accommodation facilities during the admission season.
 However, such systems also applicable for other gatherings including providing accommodation facilities in the tourist spot during the vacation period, gatherings of students for several contests, hackathons, Olympiads, etc.

-The scope of our proposed Room Spotter system will include the following applications: -
+The scope of our proposed Room Spotter system will include the following applications: - <br>
-•	Acts as a Platform between applicants and accommodation provider,
+•	Acts as a Platform between applicants and accommodation provider, <br>
-•	Resolve the accommodation crisis as well as provide a better facility,
+•	Resolve the accommodation crisis as well as provide a better facility, <br>
-•	Record all sorts of related information,
+•	Record all sorts of related information, <br>
-•	Support to select the appropriate accommodation,
+•	Support to select the appropriate accommodation, <br>
-•	Provide admission related news, and
+•	Provide admission related news, and <br>
-•	All accommodation related areas.
+•	All accommodation related areas. <br>
 </p>

 <p>
 <b> Features of our System </b> <br>
 Technical Features:
-•	Recording, querying, and analysis of applicants personal information.
+•	Recording, querying, and analysis of applicants personal information.<br>
-•	Recording, querying, and analysis of accommodation providers personal information.
+•	Recording, querying, and analysis of accommodation providers personal information.<br>
-•	Applicants can quickly access the comprehensive accommodation providers information.
+•	Applicants can quickly access the comprehensive accommodation providers information.<br>
-•	jQuery form validation during registration.
+•	jQuery form validation during registration.<br>
-•	Retrieve the forget password via email.
+•	Retrieve the forget password via email.<br>
-•	Search Applicants/Accommodation Providers based on speciality and name.
+•	Search Applicants/Accommodation Providers based on speciality and name.<br>
-•	Provide user friendly design and interface.
+•	Provide user friendly design and interface.<br>
-•	Easily maintainable.
+•	Easily maintainable.<br>

-Non-technical Features:
+Non-technical Features:<br>
-•	Provide Frequently Asked Questions(FAQ) page.
+•	Provide Frequently Asked Questions(FAQ) page.<br>
-•	Provide user feedback in an efficient way.
+•	Provide user feedback in an efficient way.<br>
-•	In news section, provide latest admission related news
+•	In news section, provide latest admission related news<br>
 </p>